kendru/learn-cljs/content/section-3/lesson-20-capstone-3-contact-book.md

 ```

 _`if-let` Transformation_

+We will soon make use of a similar macro, `when-let`.
+Like `if-let`, it allows a binding to be provided, and like `when`, it only handles the case when the bound value is non-nil.

 However, we can make the `make-contact` function a bit more concise and easier to read using one of ClojureScript's _threading macros_, `->` (pronounced "thread first").
 This macro allows us to take what would otherwise be a deeply nested expression and write it more sequentially.
 It takes a value and any number of function calls and injects the value as the first argument to each of these function calls.
 Seeing this transformation in action should make its functionality more intuitive: